Majchrzak knocks out second seed Musetti from Tata Open, Vesely also bows out | Sports-Games

 - India

-It turned out to be a day of upsets at the Tata Open Maharashtra as Kamil Majchrzak knocked second seed Lorenzo Musetti while defending champion Jiri Vesely also made exit along with two more seeded players, here on Friday.
+It turned out to be a day of upsets at the Tata Open Maharashtra as Kamil Majchrzak knocked out second seed Lorenzo Musetti while defending champion Jiri Vesely also exited along with two more seeded players here on Friday.

 Returning extremely well and using the drop shots quite effectively, the 95th ranked Majchrzak from Poland eked out a 6-2 7-6(5) 6-4 win over the world number 66 Musetti in two hours and 13 minutes to advance to the semifinals.